 Creating a Heatmap

-First, select the Heatmap icon from the visualization pane
+Step 1: Select the Heat Map icon from the visualization pane

-To make the Heatmap more attractive for viewers, you can customize the Heatmap with 3 options:
+To make the Heatmap more visually appealing, you can customize the Heatmap with three options:

-- Map background: How the base layer of the map is displayed.
-Holistics has 5 options: Light, Dark, Street, Satellite, and Outdoor.
+- Map background: Choose how the base layer of the map is displayed.
+Holistics has five options: Light, Dark, Street, Satellite, and Outdoor.